spencertipping/ni/doc/ni_by_example.md

 ####`p'...'`: Map Perl over rows
 When you think of writing a simple data processing program in Python, Ruby, C, or even Perl, think about how many keystrokes are spent loading libraries that are used mostly implicitly; and if they're not loaded, the program won't run (or, it will run, but it's bad style, or it's hard to test, or it's okay for a small script, but it's too hard to read, or it's _dangerous_).

 Even the act of writing a script that reads from standard input and writes to standard output, maybe compiling it, and then calling it with arguments from the command line requires a lot of task-switching.

+**PULL QUOTE** `ni` is like `python -c` if `python -c` could do more than one useful thing.

 `ni` removes all of that; the moment you type `p'...'`, you're thrown directly into the middle of your Perl main subroutine, with `$_` already set implicitly to the incoming line of the input stream.